tls-attacker/ModifiableVariable/README.md

 #Installation

-In order to compile and use TLS-Attacker, you need to have Java and Maven installed.
+In order to compile and use ModifiableVariable, you need to have Java and Maven installed.
 On Ubuntu you can install Maven by running:
 ```bash
 $ sudo apt-get install maven
 ```